 People are increasingly turning to living trusts because of the flexibility of these estate planning tools.
-Also known as inter vivos trusts, living trusts permit you to place your assets in the trust while still controlling the property during your lifetime.
-The trust owns any assets placed in them, but you name yourself as the trustee and make all decisions.
-They are revocable trusts, meaning you can change beneficiaries, buy and sell property, and otherwise treat the assets as you choose.
-Once you die, the trust generally becomes irrevocable, meaning it cannot be changed.
+Also known as inter vivos trusts, a living trust permits you to place your assets in the trust while still controlling the property during your lifetime.
+The trust owns any assets placed in it.
+However, you can name yourself as the trustee and make all decisions.
+These trusts are revocable, meaning you can change beneficiaries, buy and sell property, and otherwise treat the assets as you choose.
+Once you die, the trust becomes irrevocable.
 Assets placed in a living trust do not go through the probate process after death.
 Read on for more on creating a living trust in Maryland.

 Declaration of Trust

 Under the Maryland Discretionary Trust Act (MDTA), you may create a living trust by “transferring property in writing to another person if the document transfers property in a legally recognized manner.”
 For practical purposes, when creating such a trust, you are the “declarant,” also known as the “grantor.”
-Under state law, the trust document must identify the property recipient as the trustee, as well as identify the trust beneficiary.
-That’s the person or persons who will eventually inherit the trust assets.
+Under state law, the trust document names the property recipient as the trustee.
+It must also identify the trust beneficiary.
+That’s the person or persons who will inherit the trust assets.
 Under the MDTA, the declarant and trustee are the same.
-You should name an alternate trustee – perhaps a close relative – to handle the trust’s assets after your death and ensure beneficiaries receive them.
-The trust must state that property is transferred under the MDTA.
+You should name an alternate trustee – perhaps a close relative – to handle the assets after your death and ensure beneficiaries receive them.
+The trust states that property is transferred under the MDTA.
 The trust officially exists once property is transferred into it.

 If you choose not to put certain assets in the trust or neglect to do so, those assets may go through probate, depending on how they are titled.
 Even if you place all known assets in a living trust, you still need a will.
 Without a will, any non-trust property goes to your closest relative, as per Maryland intestate succession laws.